Cycling to health

 The heart and circulatory system

-When you exercise your heart needs to beat faster to pump more blood around your body to supply enough oxygen to your muscles so that they can do the work.
+When you exercise your heart needs to beat faster and more powerfully to pump more blood around your body in order to supply enough oxygen to your muscles so that they can do the work.
 At rest your heart normally pumps about 4 litres of blood per minute, but during moderate aerobic activities such as cycling, this increases to approximately 20 litres of blood per minute.
-This increase is achieved by your heart beating faster and more powerfully to pump out more blood with each beat.
+This increase is achieved by your heart beating faster and more powerfully so that it pumps out more blood with each beat.

 Exercising your heart in this way will make it bigger and stronger, just as your biceps get bigger when you exercise them.
 This kind of exercise will also prevent the build up of fatty deposits (atheroma) in the arteries of your heart (the coronary arteries), which is why people who take part in regular physical activity have a lowered risk of cardiovascular disease compared with those who don’t.